anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

       "fileContent": "BASE64_FILE_CONTENT" \
     }' ' https://api.plumsail.com/api/v1/Documents/Docx2Pdf'

-You have to pass *'Authorization'* with API access key and specify send the rest of parameters in body of the request.
-You can find description of parameters in API reference.
+You have to pass *'Authorization'* header with an API access key and specify send the rest of parameters in the body of the request.
+You can find the description of parameters in API reference.

-You will receive results of conversion in the responce for your request.
+You will receive results of conversion in the response for your request.
 It will return *'OK'* status with the code *'200'*.
-It means coversion succeed.
-This is the example responce:
+It means conversion succeed.
+This is the example response:

 ::